python-attrs/cattrs/docs/structuring.rst

     >>> cattr.structure_attrs_fromtuple(['string', '2'], A)
     A(a='string', b=2)

-Loading from tuples can be made the by creating a new ``Converter`` with ``unstruct_strat=cattr.UnstructureStrategy.AS_TUPLE``.
+Loading from tuples can be made the default by creating a new ``Converter`` with ``unstruct_strat=cattr.UnstructureStrategy.AS_TUPLE``.

 .. doctest::